-As a baseline approach, we assume that all 6 cameras are not able to change their configurations.
+As baseline approach we assume that all 6 cameras are not able to change their configurations.
 Doing so, they are able to cover 6 % of the entire area with g = 0.2 and 12 % with g = 0.01.

 Table 1 summarises the results obtained using our greedy approach [9].
-In experiments (3) and (6), α is set to 1, causing our camera network to focus only on observing pedestrians with no incentive to explore new areas in the environment.
-In experiments (1) and (4), α is set to 0 resulting in maximizing the coverage regardless of the position of pedestrians.
-In experiments (2) and (5), α is set to 0.5 aiming for balancing coverage and pedestrian tracking in crowded areas.
-We can observe that in experiments (1) and (4) we obtain the lowest values of GCM, which is expected since we are focusing on pedestrians.
-We also achieve the lowest scores in terms of PCM because cameras have no incentive in exploring new areas.
+In experiments (3) and (6), 257 $\alpha$ is set to 1, causing our camera network to focus only on observing pedestrians with no incentive to 258 explore new areas in the environment.
+In experiments (1) and (4), $\alpha$ is set to 0 resulting in maximizing 259 the coverage regardless of the position of pedestrians.
+In experiments (2) and (5), $\alpha$ is set to 0.5 aiming 260 for balancing coverage and pedestrian tracking in crowded areas.
+We can observe that in experiments 261 (1) and (4) we obtain the lowest values of GCM, which is expected since we are focusing on pedestrians.
+262 We also achieve the lowest scores in terms of PCM because cameras have no incentive in exploring 263 new areas.
+264

-Experiments (7-9) are conducted using a directional crowd (Figure 4b).
+Experiments (7-9) are conducted using a directional crowd (Fig. 3(b)).
 When the network focuses only on observation in (9), it obtains the best results in terms of PCM and the worst one in terms of global coverage GCM.
 As expected, we obtain the best results in terms of coverage of the environment (GCM) in experiments (3) and (6).
 Since the crowd is uniformly distributed in the space, we also obtain the best results in terms of PCM.
-In experiments (2) and (5), the network combines global coverage and crowd monitoring, the system under performs compared with the scenes where $\alpha = 0$ and $\alpha = 1$.
+In experiments (2) and (5), the network combines global coverage and crowd monitoring, the system under performs compared with the scenes where $\alpha = 0$ and $\alpha = 1$ .
+Table 2 summarises the results obtained using our split priority approach.
+Splitting the priority for different type of camera shows how UAVs have a key role when they are allowed to focus on the global observation of the scene (experiments (10-12)).
+Otherwise the performances of the whole network decreases (experiments (13-18)).